EwaRRPoland/Portfolio/README.md

 ## Experience

+### Scrum Master and Tester A11Y
+- In March 2024

+In the "Kapu$ta" project, an educational application developed by GoIT, I played the double role of Scrum Master and Tester A11Y.
+The application is designed to track monthly income and expenses broken down into individual expense categories and incoming transactions.

+As a Scrum Master, my responsibilities included conducting daily stand-ups to plan and report on the team's work.
+I created a Trello board for the team and used Google Meet for our stand-ups.
+I monitored the availability of tasks for all team members and the time needed to complete them.
+I ensured the transparency of activities and met deadlines.

+In addition to facilitating communication, collaboration and conflict resolution within the team, I ensured that the team adhered to Scrum principles and practices.
+I prepared comprehensive reports and presentations for defense.

+My strong analytical thinking skills and attention to detail were crucial in my role as a tester.
+I conducted thorough accessibility tests using additional tools.
+My effective communication skills were crucial in reporting bugs.

+In both roles, my ability to work effectively both individually and in a team played a key role in the successful implementation of the project.
+My empathetic approach and ability to listen effectively created a positive and productive atmosphere in the team.
+Overall, this experience further strengthened my skills and expertise in project management and quality assurance.

 ### Coordinator for the Implementation of Educational Tasks
 - "AWANS" Limited Liability Company, Katowice,  Poland
 - From April 2017 to January 2018